 Our cash used by financing activities decreased from the prior period.
-In the current year, we made regular monthly debt payments.
-In 2009, cash was used to pay off the mortgages on the two commercial properties.
+In the current year, we recognized the debt satisfaction related to the land sales.

-We paid no dividends in 2010, 2009, or 2008.
-It is unlikely that we will pay any quarterly dividends in 2011.
+We paid no dividends in 2011, 2010, or 2009.
+It is unlikely that we will pay any quarterly dividends in 2012.

 Management reviews the carrying values of our properties and mortgage notes receivable at least annually and whenever events or a change in circumstances indicates that impairment may exist.
 Impairment is considered to exist if the future cash flow from a property (undiscounted and without interest) is less than the carrying amount of the property.
-For notes receivable, impairment is considered to exist if it is probable that all amounts due under the terms of the note will not be collected The note receivable review includes an evaluation of the collateral property securing such note.
+For notes receivable, impairment is considered to exist if it is probable that all amounts due under the terms of the note will not be collected.
+The note receivable review includes an evaluation of the collateral property securing such note.
 If impairment is found to exist, a provision for loss is recorded by a charge against earnings.
 The property review generally includes: (1) selective property inspections; (2) a review of the property's current rents compared to market rents; (3) a review of the property's expenses; (4) a review of maintenance requirements; (5) a review of the property's cash flow; (6) discussions with the manager of the property; and (7) a review of properties in the surrounding area.